spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 - You must set the base package path for the plugin to the following path: `com.netflix.spinnaker.plugin`.
 You can add anything else after that, but that is required.
 - You can add any dependencies you need to make your plugin successful.

 Generate the project and unzip it to a location of your choosing.
-Modify the `build.gradle`  file to look like:
+Modify the `build.gradle`  file to look like the following example:
 ```
 plugins {
     id 'org.springframework.boot' version '2.1.8.RELEASE' apply false